Comm.300 Interpersonal Communication

 WRITTEN MATERIALS (20 points)

 Well organized.
 Easy to understand.
-Comprehensive overview of central
+Comprehensive overview

 points.
 Explained important details of concepts.
 Consistent quality